jluebbe/DistroKit/doc/hardware_v7a_sama5d2.rst

 ----------

 DistroKit generates ``platform-v7a/images/sama5d27-*.hdimg``.
-Use the respective image for your board and copy it onto your SD card.
+Use the respective image for your board and write it to your SD card.
 The Giant board has only 1 microSD slot, the EK has additionally 1 normal SD-sized slot.
 Both can be used.